 Here are 20 personal challenge examples to get you started.
 You can select one, or adopt a new one every month this year.
 It’s completely up to you!

-UPDATE: The 30 Day Challenge Planner is on sale for only $1 in the Print Shop right now!
+UPDATE: In honor of its complete redesign, the 30 Day Challenge Planner is WAY on sale in the Print Shop for a limited time!

 Twenty 30 Day Challenge Ideas